rlivingsus/misc/standaloneBooks.md

 - Card, Orson Scott: Speaker for the Dead
 - Carpenter, Thomas K.: Saturn's Monsters
 - Chabon, Michael: The Yiddish Policeman's Union
+- Chambers, Becky: The Long Way to a Small, Angry Planet
 - Chen, Mike: Light Years from Home
 - Chernow, Ron: Alexander Hamilton
 - Chiang, Ted: Stories of your Life and Others, Exhalation